\

 One-shot entries in blogs are not included here (try Essays or Newspaper and magazine (non-genre) articles).
 I have included blogs by bands, musicians, callers, and dancers who keep their blog up to date (at least one entry in the last year) and have included a fair amount of entries about various aspects of contra dancing.
 I have no expectation that this list is definitive, but I'll keep adding entries as I find them.

-- California, Santa Barbara Country Dance Society New entry (April 20, 2008)
+- California, Santa Barbara Country Dance Society (last entry in 2009)

 - Childgrove Dance Callers (and others)